kevingarabedian/arduino_smart_thermostat/README.md

 7. Connect the smart thermostat to your Wi-Fi network.

-8. Install the mobile app on your smartphone and control the thermostat using the app.

 ## Good Starting Point

 This project is a great starting point for anyone interested in building smart home devices using Arduino.
 It can be used as a reference to build other similar projects and can be expanded to include additional features such as voice control, humidity monitoring, and more.